vboddepalli89/Mungbean-Seedling-Vigor-Phenomics/README.md

-This repository contains the high-throughput phenotyping (HTP) pipeline and genetic analysis scripts for the study:
 **"UAV-based high-throughput phenotyping enables genetic dissection and genomic prediction of early seedling vigor in mungbean (Vigna radiata L.)"**

 ## Project Overview